-It is the team member's responsibility to provide his/her own slip proof, closed toe and heel, rubber-soled shoes in a color designated by your supervisor as conforming to your uniform.
-Shoes must be polished and kept in good repair.
-All team members must wear socks/stockings in a color designated by your supervisor as conforming to your uniform and in accordance with state law.
+It is your responsibility to provide your own slip-proof, closed-toe, rubber-soled shoes in a color designated by your supervisor as conforming to your uniform.
+Shoes with holes in the tops are not be permitted in the kitchen for safety reasons.
+In the front of the house, shoes must kept in good repair.
+All team members must wear socks/stockings in a color as conforming to your uniform and in accordance with state law.
+Ask your managers about our Shoes for Crews program to purchase shoes at a discount.